hsrasheed/projects/setup/SETUP-PC.md

-# LLM Engineering - Master AI and LLMs
+## Master AI Agentic Engineering -  build autonomous AI Agents

-## Setup instructions for Windows
+# Setup instructions for PC

 Welcome, PC people!

-I should confess up-front: setting up a powerful environment to work at the forefront of AI is not as simple as I'd like.
-For most people these instructions will go great; but in some cases, for whatever reason, you'll hit a problem.
-Please don't hesitate to reach out - I am here to get you up and running quickly.
+Setting up a powerful environment to work at the forefront of AI is not as easy as I'd like.
+It can be challenging.
+But I really hope these instructions are bullet-proof!

+If you hit problems, please don't hesitate to reach out.
+I am here to get you up and running quickly.
 There's nothing worse than feeling _stuck_.
 Message me, email me or LinkedIn message me and I will unstick you quickly!

 Email: ed@edwarddonner.com
 LinkedIn: https://www.linkedin.com/in/eddonner/

-I use a platform called Anaconda to set up your environment.
-It's a powerful tool that builds a complete science environment.
-Anaconda ensures that you're working with the right version of Python and all your packages are compatible with mine, even if our systems are completely different.
-It takes more time to set up, and it uses more hard drive space (5+ GB) but it's very reliable once its working.

-Having said that: if you have any problems with Anaconda, I've provided an alternative approach.
-It's faster and simpler and should have you running quickly, with less of a guarantee around compatibility.
+_If you're looking at this in Cursor, please right click on the filename in the Explorer on the left, and select "Open preview", to view the formatted version._

 ### Before we begin - Heads up!